-Epoxies are produced by cross-linking an epoxy resin together with another chemical called ‘hardener’, or reacting the epoxy resin by itself through catalytic homopolymerisation.
+Epoxies are produced by cross-linking an epoxy resin together with another chemical called ‘hardener’, or reacting the epoxy resin by itself through catalytic homo-polymerisation.
 The most common substances used as hardeners are polyamines, aminoamides or phenolic compounds.
-The reaction between a resin and a hardener, also known as ‘curing’ process, creates a polymer with strong mechanical properties, great resistance and durability.
-The resulting epoxy plastic is more commonly referred to as just epoxy or, somewhat confusingly, also as epoxy resin.
-Depending on the type of reaction used to produce them, cured epoxy resins can have variable molecular chain lengths and purity grades corresponding to various molecular weights.
-The molecular weight of the resins determines their possible uses.
+The reaction between a resin and a hardener, also known as ‘curing’ process, creates a polymer with strong mechanical properties, great chemical and thermal resistance and durability.
+The resulting epoxy polymer is more commonly referred to as just epoxy or, somewhat confusingly, also as epoxy resin.
+Depending on the type of reaction used to produce them, cured epoxy resins can have variable molecular chain lengths.
+Molecular weight of the resins determines their possible uses.

 Subscribe to our Newsletter